In this home-inquiry lab you will explore the growth of

 describe what the crystals looked like and explain why they

-How do the ammonia and the laundry bluing work together
+How do the ammonia and the Prussian Blue pigment work together

 to make the ‘magic trees’ work?
 Cite relevant